95 Rivington Street

 If you would like to receive gallery and exhibition news, please enter your information here.

-Moving last year to a three room exhibition space in Chelsea has afforded the gallery a certain nimbleness in terms of its programming allowing it to mount major shows while also responding quickly to new artists and the technological evolution of the medium.
+Moving this year to a bi-level space on New York’s Lower East Side has afforded the gallery a certain nimbleness in terms of its programming allowing it to mount major shows while also responding quickly to new artists and the technological evolution of the medium.
 Its programming pulls from the worlds of art, new media, and print to create an up to date vision of photography's place in the world.

 This past year has seen gallery artists on view in museums in Tokyo, London, Lausanne, Paris, and throughout the U.S..
-Paul Fusco's Robert F Kennedy Funeral Train – Rediscovered - a project originated by the gallery in 2008 - was featured at the recent Gwanjgu Biennale in Korea and is now in the collection of The Addison Museum, The Norton Museum of Art, The High Museum of Art, and the Tokyo Metropolitan Museum of Photography.
-Susan Derges and Garry Fabian Miller's camera-less photography was on view at the Victoria and Albert Museum; and The Sartorialist (Scott Schuman) was exhibited at The Tokyo Metropolitan Museum of Photography The Victoria and Albert Museum, and The Haggerty Museum of Art.
+Paul Fusco's Robert F Kennedy Funeral Train – Rediscovered - a project originated by the gallery in 2008 - was featured at the recent Gwanjgu Biennale in Korea and is now in the collections of The Addison Museum, The Norton Museum of Art, The High Museum of Art, and the Tokyo Metropolitan Museum of Photography.
+Susan Derges was featured in this year’s Houston Fotofest; and Mark Cohen was exhibited at and The Victoria and Albert Museum.
+Most recently, Hans Breder’s work was acquired by The Getty, The Whitney, The Museum of Fine Arts Houston, and The Milwaukee Art Museum.

 1989 - The James Danziger Gallery opens at 415 West Broadway.